 If a feature of the apartment takes up a lot of space and is impossible to store away, such as a pillar, try to blend it into the walls.
 Making the item seem part of the wall will create the feeling and illusion that you have more space than you do.

-We think of the bathroom as somewhere we just go to wash, shower and use the toilet.
+We think of the bathroom as where we wash, shower, and use the toilet.
 This perspective blinds us to the untapped storage potential of the bathroom, though.
-Sneak in a small table with a drawer to add some extra counter and storage space.
-A small chair would also be helpful, which you could use as a place for towels.
+Try a removable under-sink storage solution with cupboard space.
+Wall-hanging storage racks for towels can become a nice feature, and you can roll up your towels on the shelving.

 Beds provide another terrific opportunity to maximise your storage space, especially ottoman beds, which come in handy when you store stuff away at the end of a season, not to be seen again until that season rolls back around.
 As well as being a practical storage space, they’re a clean one, so you won’t have to worry about your belongings growing dusty.
 You can also organise them so they’re easy to find when you wish to use them.

-Just because items have a main purpose it doesn’t mean they should only serve for that thing.
+Just because items have a purpose, it doesn’t mean they should only serve for that thing.
 Perhaps your coffee table can double up as a workstation.
-Could you top your laundry basket with a usable surface and employ it for something else?
 If you have a bookcase, remember it can be a place for more than just books.
-Consider buying a larger one and transform it into a multipurpose storage space.
-What about the stairs?
-They may lead the way from the bottom of the house to the top, but is there also some space under them where you could store things (or make more decorative)?
+Consider buying a larger one and transforming it into a multipurpose storage space.
+Use baskets and containers to store things away and keep them tidy.

-You might not have much space in your apartment, but seize the opportunities certain areas and features of the home have for storage, on the possibilities you can multipurpose furniture and, generally, arrange your furniture in a practical manner, and you’ll have more space than you think!
+You might not have much space in your apartment, but seize the opportunities certain home areas and features have for storage.
+On the possibilities, you can multipurpose furniture and, generally, arrange your furniture practically, and you’ll have more space than you think!
 Enjoy!